USTC-PMLAB/U_DICNet/README.md

 ## Acknowledgments

-This code is based on the Pytorch implmentation of FlowNetS from [FlowNetPytorch](https://github.com/ClementPinard/FlowNetPytorch)
-This code is based on the Pytorch implmentation of StrainNet from [StrainNetPytorch](https://github.com/DreamIP/StrainNet)
+This code is based on the Pytorch implmentation of FlowNetS from [FlowNetPytorch](https://github.com/ClementPinard/FlowNetPytorch) and the Pytorch implmentation of StrainNet from [StrainNetPytorch](https://github.com/DreamIP/StrainNet)
 >>>>>>> 38a316db5ce66ad2a4143ea86c562b0b63705002
 # U_DICNet